iamcvilla/password_gen/README.md

 # password_gen

 ## Purpose
-A website that offers the user to generate
+A website that offers the user to generate a secure password.

 ## Built With
 * HTML